MustaphaU/Hybrid-Search-and-Autocomplete-Flask-app-with-OpenSearch/README.md

 ## Usage
-1. Start Docker or ensure it's running.
+1. Start your Docker app or ensure it's running.
 2. Clone the project and navigate to the project's root directory.
     ```bash
     git clone https://github.com/MustaphaU/opensearch-hybrid-search.git && cd opensearch-hybrid-search